indicnlpiitmandi/indicnlpiitmandi.github.io/index.md

 We welcome contributions on topics including, but not limited to:

-+ Advancing AI for Consciousness Studies
-+ Novel methodologies for integrating consciousness concepts into AI models, including techniques such as Reinforcement Learning with Human Feedback (RLHF).
-+ The Role of Curiosity in Intelligence
++ Exploring methodologies to integrate consciousness principles into large language models, enhancing self-awareness and reflective reasoning.
++ Incorporating novel techniques, such as RLHF, to align LLMs with conscious cognition and introspection.
-+ Investigations into how curiosity drives intuitive decisions, emotional understanding, and cultural connections in human and artificial cognition.
++ Investigating the role of curiosity in driving intuitive decisions, emotional understanding, and cultural adaptability in consciousness-enhanced LLMs.
-+ Ethical Challenges in AI Development
-+ Addressing the ethical complexities in aligning LLMs with human values, mitigating bias, and ensuring transparency and accountability.
++ Addressing ethical complexities in aligning consciousness-driven LLMs with human values, mitigating biases, and ensuring accountability.
-+ Bridging Ancient Wisdom with Modern Technologies
-+ Interdisciplinary approaches that connect ancient philosophical insights and practices with contemporary AI advancements.
-+ Cultural and Emotional Nuances in AI
++ Bridging philosophical insights from ancient traditions with modern advancements in LLM-based consciousness studies.
-+ Datsets and Benchmarks to study conciousness in LLM's and its allied areas
++ Developing datasets and benchmarks to study consciousness-driven cognition, emotional reasoning, and contextual understanding in LLMs.
-+ Exploring how LLMs can better simulate human cognition by incorporating cultural, emotional, and contextual understanding.
++ Enabling LLMs to simulate human cognition by incorporating cultural, emotional, and contextual awareness into consciousness-inspired models.
-+ Responsible AI for Generative Models
-+ Frameworks for developing responsible datasets, addressing privacy concerns, and improving transparency for AI systems.
-+ Intelligence Studies in the Generative AI Era
++ Creating frameworks for privacy-preserving, transparent, and ethically aligned LLMs with a focus on conscious intelligence.
-+ Theoretical and practical implications of using LLMs and NLP tools to reshape how we study intelligence.
++ Investigating the implications of LLMs in redefining intelligence studies, emphasizing consciousness and cognitive synergies.

-Submit your extended abstracts through [OpenReview](https://openreview.net/group?id=thecvf.com/CVPR/2024/Workshop/Responsible_Data).
+Submit your extended abstracts through [Easy Chair](https://easychair.org/conferences/?conf=mbcc2025), in [MBCC format(https://iksmha.iitmandi.ac.in/mbcc/2025/#submission).